harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings.md

 ### Run as User

-Specify the user ID to use to run all processes in the pod if running in containers.
+With Kubernetes cluster build infrastructures, you can specify the user ID to use to run all processes in the pod if running in containers.
 For more information, go to [Set the security context for a pod](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod).

 This step requires root access.
-You can use this setting if your build runs as non-root (`runAsNonRoot: true`), and you can to run the **Build and Push** step as root.
+You can use the **Run as User** setting if your build runs as non-root (`runAsNonRoot: true`), and you can run the **Build and Push** step as root.
 To do this, set **Run as User** to `0` to use the root user for this individual step only.

 If your security policy doesn't allow running as root, go to [Build and push with non-root users](./build-and-push-nonroot.md).